 - If it looks like the property market in your area may see some significant increases in the next few years

-- If you don’t have a mortgage on the property you can use it for extra income
+- If you don’t have a house repayments on the property you can use it for extra income

 - If your property is going to return a high rental yield, which is annual rental income divided by property value